janbodnar/Python-Skolenie/data_types.md

 print("symmetric difference: ", set1 ^ set2)
 ```

-In our example we have two sets.
-We use the set function to create sets.
+In this example, we have two sets created with curly brace syntax.
 The intersection operation returns elements that are both in set1 and set2.
 The union operation returns all elements from both sets.
 The difference returns elements
-that are in the set1 but not is set2.
-And finally, the symmetric difference returns elements
+that are in set1 but not in set2.
+Finally, the symmetric difference returns elements
 that are in set1 or set2, but not in both.